 Distributional results

 Our results assume that only one of the three potential bioenergy plants would be built.
-Indeed, if more than one plant was to be built, the residue collection areas would overlap, thereby reducing the available residue for the second plant.
+If more than one plant was to be built, the residue collection areas would overlap, thereby reducing the available residue for the second plant.
 Figures 5 and 6 display marginal cycle time (h) and marginal costs ($·Mg-1) for each of the 26 years in the study period, and for the 3 potential plant locations.
 Curves for 1990, 2009, and 2005 are highlighted represented the years of minimum, median, and maximum provincial harvest volume in the period.
 The inter-year variation in marginal costs increases as the cumulative amount of residue collected increases.
-We can also see that the relative position of the years in terms of cost varies between the plant locations: e.g. the year 2005 was the year of highest provincial harvest, but from a residue availability standpoint was not as good for Hinton as it was for Edson and Whitecourt.
+We can also see that the relative position of the years in terms of cost varies between the plant locations: e.g., the year 2005 was the year of highest provincial harvest, but from a residue availability standpoint was not as good for Hinton as it was for Edson and Whitecourt.

 [ Figure 5 about here]